Introduction

 • - or blank - Not Stated

-Victim Safety Equipment 2 VICTIM_SAFETY_EQUIP_2 same as Victim Safety Equipment 1 above (eff.
+Victim Safety Equipment 2 VICTIM_SAFETY_EQUIP_2 The safety equipment of the victim same as Victim Safety Equipment 1 above (eff.
 Jan 2002)

 • 0 - Not Ejected